-Spousal maintenance, also known as alimony or spousal support, is court-ordered support paid by one spouse to the other spouse or former spouse in the divorce or legal separation.
+Spousal maintenance, also known as alimony or spousal support, is court-ordered support paid by one spouse (the obligor) to the other spouse or former spouse (the obligee) in the divorce or legal separation.
 The purpose of alimony is to avoid unfair economic consequences of divorce.

 The details of awarding spousal maintenance may be difficult for you, as establishing the need for and an amount of spousal maintenance can be one of the more complicated and challenging aspects of your divorce case.
 You need to have a solid understanding of how the courts make decisions about whether to award or not award spousal support.